Welcome To Year 3 and 4

 All pupils will receive English/Maths (including spellings) homework weekly and it is very important that all children take responsibility for their own homework, completing it to the best of their ability and returning it on time.
 We will continue setting homework remotely on Seesaw rather than giving the children paper copies.
 This is to support the children in managing their homework effectively and to avoid lost worksheets/books etc. As teachers, we are able to quickly see all homework tasks as they are completed.
 This worked extremely well last year, and we found that teachers could more effectively mark homework in class with the children.
 If your child is struggling with a device or finding homework particularly challenging, please let the class teacher know.

 During school time, teachers run homework clubs at playtimes to support children with their homework.
-Some children find completing homework during this time with their teacher more beneficial, but this is choice they must make.
+Some children find completing homework during this time with their teacher there to support more beneficial.

 All homework must be completed on Seesaw by Thursday.
 It is important that homework is returned on time as it will then be reviewed in the lesson with the children the following day so that any misconceptions can be clarified.
 Homework for other subjects may be given from time to time if it is appropriate.